Staging the Foyer

 - If your foyer has a nearby powder room, be sure to keep the door closed during home viewings!

 No foyer?
 How to create a divided space

 If you don't have a foyer, that is, if you walk straight into a living room or kitchen, try to create some kind of divider that will give the impression of a foyer.

 Most people are uncomfortable walking directly into a room without an entry.
-There's always the question of where to put your shoes, and so on.
+There's always the question of where to put your shoes and coat.

 This lovely divider screen (and others) can be found at hcds.com.au

-A divider, or screen doesn't necessarily have to block the room, just give the feeling of 2 separate spaces.
+A divider, or screen doesn't necessarily have to block the room, just give the feeling of two separate spaces.

 Here are a few home design ideas to try: